tpoisot/DataSharingPaper/DataSharing-MS.md

 rates for your papers.
 Yet one of the argument often opposed by people reluctant to share their data is that they might risk loosing paternity of them.
-The previously cited analyses show that by *not* sharing data, we are exposed to a higher risk of our research being ignored, simply because people cannot exploit it.
-By developping a culture of data sharing, and adequate citations of the datasets, the origin of the data (and thus their paternity) will be made clear.
-It seems that by keeping *property* over the data, there is a risk of them not being recognized, which will decrease a scientist's impact.
+The previously cited analyses show that by *not* sharing data, we are exposed to a higher risk of our research being ignored, simply because other people cannot re-use or re-examine the data.
+By developping a culture of data sharing, and adequate citation of the datasets re-used, the origin of the data (and thus their paternity) will be made clear.
+It seems that by reserving intellectual *property* rights over data, there are real risks of data not getting the usage it deserves, reducing scientists potential impact.

 ## It stimulates collaboration and creativity